Karrrmma/Gator-connect/application/README.md

 On your local machine, go into the frontend and run `npm run build`.
 Afterwards, commit this folder to the repository.

 Then SSH into the server using the instructions within the credentials README.md.
+Ensure you are on the correct branch you want to test on.

 Run `git pull` to obtain the latest version of the build folder then run `npm install` inside both the frontend and backend folders to ensure everything is updated.